Connectivity troubleshooting

 Steps to check your private endpoint configuration:

 1. Public Network Access flag is disabled by default on creating a private endpoint.
-Ensure that you have set the Public Network Access correctly.
+Ensure that you set the Public Network Access correctly.
 When you have your cache in Azure portal, look under Private Endpoint in the Resource menu on the left for this setting.

 2. If you're trying to connect to your cache private endpoint from outside your virtual network of your cache, Public Network Access needs to be enabled.